Skip to main content

 If you have students who attend Xenia Community Schools and are living in transitional housing, are living with others, or are homeless, we can offer you support.
 Let us help connect your family to community resources.

 For families who are not experiencing homelessness, but are in need of assistance, supports may still be available.
-Contact your building counselor or the Project Thrive office.
+Contact your building counselor or the McKinney-Vento office.

 Frequently Asked Questions